Webster BILLINGTON

 invention, an apparatus for applying audible sound frequency

-organism.
-The apparatus includes: a signal source for generating
+living organism.
+The apparatus includes: a signal source for

-for applying the amplified audible sound frequency modulated
+electrical signal and for applying the amplified audible sound

 [0008] In yet another exemplary embodiment according to the